actunderdc/OBIEE/README.md

 If everything is set up correctly, any request received by your host machine on port 7780 will be forwared to the virtual machine where the BI server is.

 5. Start the Virtual Machine.
-Click on Start -> Start DB & BI.
+Click on `Start` -> `Start DB & BI`.
 This process will take some good minutes, please be patient until you receive a message telling you that all services are started and that you should not close the terminal window.
 <details>
   <summary>Click to see image</summary>